 - Part-time employment

 Focusing solely on full-time web designers — whether as a freelancer or perhaps an employee — you may expect some difference in your pay depending on your work schedule.
-Though it’s much more likely to do with how you work for them rather than with who employs you.
+However, it’s much more likely to do with how you work for them rather than with who employs you.

 |Remote Design Salaries (U.S.)|